 Will the eventual replacement pier at Fort Clinch be as long as its predecessor?
 Unfortunately, being able to walk as far out over the water as the existing pier could be a thing of the past, especially if funds are lacking.
-It remains to be seen when sufficient dollars will become available and directed to the pier project — it’s in the hands of the state.
+It remains to be seen when sufficient dollars will become available and directed to the pier project.
 Many hope that’s sooner rather than later, and doesn’t take up to 10 years.

 Public Input Period Ends March 30, 2017

 There’s a small window to offer feedback about Fort Clinch State Park and its pier (deadline March 30, 2017), to the Florida Department of Environmental Protection, Division of Recreation and Parks.
 After engineering inspections, it was revealed at a public meeting held March 15th in Fernandina Beach that the intention is to demolish the pier by the end of June 2017.
-A preliminary estimate to just take the existing pier down is reportedly $2 million.
-As way of background, the pier was closed from November 2007 through 2008 for renovations, and reopened in January 2009 after a $2 million “overhaul project.”
+As way of background, the pier was closed from November 2007 through 2008 for renovations, and reopened in January 2009 after a $2,247,231 “overhaul project.”